codeigniter4/docs-update/docs/outgoing/localization.md

 ### Message Translations

-We have an "official" set of translations in their [own repository](https://github.com/codeigniter4/translations).
+We have an "official" set of translations in their <a href="https://github.com/codeigniter4/translations" target="_blank">own repository</a>.

 You could download that repository, and copy its **Language** folder into your **app** folder.
 The incorporated translations will be automatically picked up because the `App` namespace is mapped to your **app** folder.